troponaut/ansible-role-komodo/README.md

   - You should set this to the host IP of Komodo Core, `127.0.0.1` For example, create a host file with the komodo_allowed_ips set there

 - **`komodo_bind_ip`**
   - New feature to [komodo 1.17.1](https://github.com/moghtech/komodo/releases/tag/v1.17.1) -- this allows IPv6 support in periphery.
-Playbook will use the default komodo behavior, but it can be overriden to the legacy behaviour by setting `komodo_bind_ip` to `0.0.0.0`
+Playbook will use the default komodo behavior, but it can be overriden to the legacy behavior by setting `komodo_bind_ip` to `0.0.0.0`

 The remaining variables in [`defaults/main.yml`](./defaults/main.yml) are set to sensible values, but you should review them and set according to your own needs